braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ![][17]{: style="max-width:70%;"}

 When working with nested custom attributes segmentation, you'll have access to a new comparator grouped by data type.
-For example, since `play_analytics.count` is a number, you can select a comparator under the **Number** category.
+For example, because `play_analytics.count` is a number, you can select a comparator under the **Number** category.

 ![A user choosing an operator based on the data type for the nested custom attribute][7]